Case study

 Disciplined iteration

-To make life easier for the thousands of remote workers who check in and check out of co-working spaces everyday, we built a mobile app that acts as a pass that can be used to check in to multiple spaces.
+To make life easier for the thousands of remote workers who check in and check out of co-working spaces everyday, we built a mobile app that acts as a check in pass that can be used to check in to multiple spaces.
 Also included in the app is an e-wallet that allows users to keep track of how much they’ve spent on an Upflex space in a given time period.

 Accelerating growth

 The good thing about a project like Upflex where success is largely dependent on the platform itself is that the company’s growth becomes a yardstick of our performance.
-Upflex first began working with us in 2017, and since then has grown into a platform that lists more than 5,500 workspaces in more than 75 countries (at the time of writing).
-Among its workspace partners are names such as WeWork, UCommune, OYO Workspaces, Tribes, and UrbanHQ.
-In January 2020, the company raised USD 4.1 million in seed funding and in February 2021, Schneider Electric chose Upflex as its flexible workspace partner in the US.
+Upflex first began working with us in 2017, and since then has grown into a platform that lists more than 6,000 workspaces in more than 80 countries (at the time of writing).
+Among its workspace partners are names such as UCommuneOYO WorkspacesTribes, and UrbanHQ.
+The company has partnered with Anarock to expand its operations in India, and counts names such as American Express, Schneider Electric, Omnicell, Ziprecruiter as customers, and Newmark and Colliers International as partners.

 Now if that isn’t growth, we don’t know what is!